scottnix/responsive-base-plus/README.md

 Responsive Base Plus
 ===============

 Responsive Base Plus is a solid starting point for creating custom responsive WordPress child themes for the Thematic Theme Framework.
-The theme was built for my current workflow and rapid development, however you may find it useful.
-This new version is made for Thematic 2.0+ which is currently in beta.
+The theme was built for my current workflow, however you may find it useful.
+This new version is made for Thematic 2.0+.

 If you aren't using gulp, it is recommended to delete `package.json` and `gulpfile.js`.